-At Community Montessori, all extended care sessions will be led by full-time staff who work at least part of the regular school day as Children’s House Assistants under the guidance of trained Montessorians.
-These staff will transition with students in their Children’s House from Before Care to the regular school day and from the regular school day to After Care I and II.
-This means children will not experience transitions from full-time to part-time caregivers or from a classroom group to an Extended Care group.
-Instead, this model will ensure children experience consistent boundaries and expectations from staff with a deep understanding of the needs of the children and group in their care.
+At Community Montessori, all extended care sessions are led by full-time staff who work at least part of the regular school day as Children’s House Assistants under the guidance of trained Montessorians.
+These staff transition with students in their Children’s House from Before Care to the regular school day and from the regular school day to After Care I and II.
+This means children at CMC do not experience transitions from full-time to part-time caregivers or from a classroom group to an Extended Care group.
+Instead, this model ensures children experience consistent boundaries and expectations from staff with a deep understanding of the needs of the children and group in their care.

 A Predictable, Homelike Environment

-Each child will spend their Extended Care hours at school in the same Children’s House, natural play area and garden, and indoor gross motor area where they spend the regular school day.
+Each child spends their Extended Care hours at school in the same Children’s House, natural play area and garden, and indoor gross motor area where they spend the regular school day.
 All of these spaces are specially designed for each child to maximize both independence and community engagement.
-A respect for daily routines and the limitation of transitions from one space to another will help children feel comfortable and safe.
-Features like a mixed-age peer group, homelike child-sized furniture, and a closely supervised buffet style snack throughout the day will create a truly supportive and comfortable school environment.
+A respect for daily routines and the limitation of transitions from one space to another help children feel comfortable and safe.
+Features like a mixed-age peer group, homelike child-sized furniture, and a closely supervised buffet style snack throughout the day create a truly supportive and comfortable learning environment.